top of page

 Endoscopic Balloon Sinuplasty (EBS)

-Most surgeons are aware that in many cases, a 10mm opening created during sinus surgery will naturally decrease to just 5mm due to scarring within a few years.
+Most surgeons are aware that in many cases, a 10mm opening created during sinus operation will naturally decrease to just 5mm due to scarring within a few years.
 However, in critical areas such as the frontal recess areas (which are located above the eye, between the eye and brain, or between the eyes), the space is much smaller, sometimes as little as 6mm, making it impossible to create a larger incision.

 Endoscopic Balloon Sinuplasty (EBS) is a solution to this problem.
 It uses a balloon to open up the sinus passages, reducing scarring and the likelihood of blockages.
 It moves up the success rate to over 99.9%.